Contact: Crissy Priddy

 The ASN Program is a limited enrollment program based on the availability of faculty and clinical resources.
 Admission is selective and competitive.
 There are no restrictions regarding age, sex, race, religious persuasion, marital status, or qualified person with disability.
 However, please note the Core Performance Standards necessary for a career in nursing.
 Admission to the college or university does not guarantee admission to the ASN Program.
 A separate application must be submitted to the ASN Program.
-Deadlines for ASN Program application are February 1 for Fall admission and August 1 for Spring admission.
 Applicants are admitted Fall and Spring semesters to the WKU South Campus in Bowling Green and only Spring semester to the WKU Glasgow Regional Campus.
 Students applying to the Glasgow Regional Campus should be aware that the majority of classes are delivered to Glasgow via Interactive Video Technology.

 Persons desiring to enter the ASN Program must fulfill the following requirements: